West Island: Language spoken at home

 The West Island is home to Quebec's largest concentration of native English-speakers, most of whom are bilingual.
-Includes West Island municipalities only, not West-Island boroughs of Montreal.
-The West Island can also claim to have the highest demographic concentration of German Canadians in the province of Quebec.
-With an even higher concentration located in the Town of Baie-D'Urfé, where the German language school, The Alexander von Humboldt Schule Montréal – German International School is located.
+It includes West Island municipalities only, not West-Island boroughs of Montreal.
+The West Island can also claim to have the highest demographic concentration of German Canadians in the province of Quebec, with an even higher concentration located in the Town of Baie-D'Urfé where the Alexander von Humboldt Schule Montréal German International School is located.